 Adding mentor sentences worksheets as a teaching tool does not mean a drill-and-kill approach.
 If students have not worked with mentor sentence examples before, they might be reluctant to talk.
 Having a reference and starting point with mentor sentences worksheets can help students discuss literature in new ways.

 Hopefully this post inspired you to apply grammatical concepts to literature discussions.
 Students who enjoy literature but struggle with grammar often buy-in to language studies when you hook them with literature.

 Those five authors brought us beautiful texts, and I hope you can use those sentences in your students writing and language studies.
 The more you naturally use grammatical terms in class, the easier time you will have making grammar lessons stick.

 Note: I literally (honestly and truthfully) started this blog post eleven months ago.
 Every time I went hunting for lines from my favorite classics, I read and reread.
 Basically, I hope you have as much fun as I did with mentor sentences from literature.

 Are you looking for support with examples of mentor sentences and sentence structure in literature?
 Join my Facebook group, Grammar Gurus.
-We discuss all ideas grammar!
+We discuss all ideas grammar, include mentor sentence examples!